AdmiJW/FrontEnd/Git/README.md

 * __Centralized model__ - All actions must go through the central computer/server.
 All users connect to central, master repository.

 * __Distributed model__ - All clients will have complete copy of the project on their computer.
-This enables the ability to work offline.
+This enables the ability to work offline or at remote areas, without connecting to the central server.

 * Differences between Git and Github:
     * Git is a Version Control Tool, a VSC
-    * Github is a service that host git projects
+    * Github is a service (by Microsoft) that host git projects

 ---